Calvià: Modern era

 The economic system rooted in latifundia underlay the Caciquism that made moot the theoretically democratic Spanish constitutions the second half of the 19th century and the early 20th century.
 In Restoration Spain the power of the dominant classes remained intact.
 Both major political parties of the time, the Conservative Party led by Canovas del Castillo and the Liberal Party led by Sagasta relied on a system where day laborers and smallholders beholden to the caciques and voted accordingly, producing an orderly alternation of the two parties in power, the turno pacífico.
 In the late 19th century, hunger and poverty sparked emigration to the Americas, especially to Cuba and Argentina, as well as to France and Algeria.

-Calviá at that time lacked industrial establishments, except for the manufacturing of cement and plaster.
+Calvià at that time lacked industrial establishments, except for the manufacturing of cement and plaster.
 The latifundia system was largely an impoverished agrarian autarky.
 In 1923 the Federació Obrera Calvianera ("Federation of Calvian Workers") was founded as a member of the socialist Unión General de Trabajadores, followed by the Unió Agrària de Calvià (Calvian Agrarian Union) and La Fraternal.
 On 30 September 1923, Spain's socialist party, the Spanish Socialist Workers' Party, inaugurated a Casa del pueblo (a cultural and service center), which represented an investment of half a million Spanish pesetas.
 The labor movement and socialism played an important part in politics during the Second Spanish Republic, but were squashed during the Spanish Civil War.